BrahianFern/Brahian-Fernandez-About/README.md

 ** A passionate developer from Rhode Island

 * 🔭 I’m currently working on github ( learning from skillup online )
-* 🌱 I’m currently learning ...
+* 🌱 I’m currently learning resume building and optimization
-* 👯 I’m looking to collaborate on ...
+* 👯 I’m looking to collaborate with data scientists to improve my skillset.
-* 💬 Ask me about ...
+* 💬 Ask me about Power BI Dashboards
 * 📫 How to reach me: [brahianfern19@gmail.com](mailto:brahianfern19@gmail.com)
-* ⚡ Fun fact: ...
+* ⚡ Fun fact: I love going to the gym

 ---